rrudd/dashing-info/README.md

 ## Using Travis

 This application supports Travis CI deployment to Heroku.
 In order to make it work, you will need to set up environment variables `HEROKU_KEY` and `HEROKU_APP` with your Heroku API key and application name in your Travis settings.
+Furthermore, make sure to set the timezone settings for Heroku to your own timezone for the HSL widget to work properly.
+This can be done by setting the `TZ` heroku environment variable.